Hector Hugh Munro

 could be said to bridge the gap between

 Oscar Wilde and Roald Dahl.
-His
+He was

-stories were mainly written while he lived
+written while he lived in London, but much

-from his childhood
+of his inspiration came from his childhood

 in the North Devon village of Pilton.